Last Updated on July 8, 2019

 - Interpret and discriminate sounds

 - Feel comfortable in the presence of sounds

-Therapeutic Listening addresses these issues directly through the therapeutic use of an extensive portable library of electronically altered music on CDs.
+Therapeutic Listening addresses these issues directly through the therapeutic use of an extensive portable library of electronically altered music available on CDs, chips and the Therapeutic Listening App.
 Therapeutic Listening coupled with SI has been shown to clinically impact: